Published: 21 May 2020

 The crystal approach properties include teamwork, communication, simplicity, reflection, responding and reporting, reasoning, frequent adjustments and improve processes.
 Moreover, crystal method focuses on people involved, interaction between teams, community, skills, talents of people involved, etc. Hence, crystal approach can be adopted by businesses for projects of different sizes.

-It is an agile project delivery framework that is used for developing software and non-IT solutions and it forms a part of the Agile Alliance.
+It is an agile methodology project delivery framework that is used for developing software and non-IT solutions and it forms a part of the Agile Alliance.
 This DSDM testing framework covers a wide range of activities across the development lifecycle and includes specific foundations and governance.

 Some of the principles of DSDM include focus on business need, deliver on time, collaborate, never compromise quality, build incrementally from firm foundations, develop iteratively, communicate continuously and clearly along with demonstrate control.